 - Cumin seeds - ½ tsp

 - Wash drumstick leaves in running water well.
 Finely chop onions, tomato & garlic.
 Keep all the other ingredients ready.
-In a pressure cooker, heat a tsp of oil and add cumin seeds.
+In a pressure cooker, heat a teaspoon of oil and add cumin seeds.
 Let it splutter.
 Then add peppercorns and garlic.
 Saute them for two minutes.

 - Now add onions.
 Fry them nicely until golden brown.
 Add in tomato and fry them until mushy.